 Questions your breeder should ask

-Given that the cane corso is a guard dog breed and not suitable for novice owners, your breeder should also ask you searching questions.
+The Cane Corso is a guard dog breed and not suitable for novice owners, so your breeder should also ask you searching questions.

 They may want to know about your background with training dogs generally.